 ‘Ruins’ (pictured left) used a system similar to that used for Mark Boot, with 2 channels of RGB strips per board plus some individual RGB LEDs.
 The hardware was an upgraded version of the Arduino, with WiFi capability.

 ‘Geometry’ (pictured right) used a different method – 100 individual RGB LEDs, set up in 20 groups of 5.
-Both systems use the PC software to define the lighting pattern and send it wirelessly to the embedded controller.
+Both systems used the PC software I created to define the lighting pattern and send it wirelessly to the embedded controller.